dhuseljic/dal-toolbox/README.md

     trainer.fit(model, al_datamodule)
 ```

 **Note:** While this example uses PyTorch Lightning for convenience, it is not strictly required for most strategies.
-You can easily replace the L.Trainer with a standard PyTorch training function.
+You can easily replace the `L.Trainer` with a standard PyTorch training function.

 ### More Complex Examples

-Check out [tbd](https://www.google.com/search?q=tbd) and the [`./publications`](./publications) directory for more sophisticated implementations.
+Check out the [`./examples`](./examples/) directory for a minimal, ready-to-run setup and the [`./publications`](./publications/) directory for more sophisticated implementations.

 ## Citation
 If you find this toolbox useful for your research, please consider citing us.